 MU Foundation is obliged to ensure that a Data Protection Privacy Impact Assessment ("DPIA") is undertaken before commencing any processing that is likely to result in a "high risk" to data subject's rights and freedoms.
-Examples of such processing that are given in the GDPR are the "large scale" processing of sensitive personal data or profiling activities.
+Examples of such processing that are given in the GDPR are the "large scale" processing of sensitive personal data.